-Note: Another way to proceed is to pipette the solution into the inlet well and let the liquid to flow by itself through the channel until it reaches the outlet well.
+Note: Another way to proceed is to pipette the solution into the inlet well and let the liquid flow by itself through the channel until it reaches the outlet well.

-2. Remove the solution from the reservoirs and inlet/outlet wells and wash the channel by adding the recommended dilution buffer into the inlet well and removing it at the outlet channel with the pipette.
+2. Remove the solution from the reservoirs and inlet/outlet wells and wash the channel (if needed) by adding the recommended dilution buffer into the inlet well.
+Remove it at the outlet well with the pipette.
 Repeat this step as many times as needed.